Prank call: Popular culture

 Two early and famous prank phone calls are the "refrigerator" gag and the "Prince Albert" gag.
 The first involves calling a target to ask "is your refrigerator running?"
-When the responder says "yes," the prankster replies "Well, you'd better go catch it!"
-The second requires calling a commercial establishment to ask if they have "Prince Albert in a can."
+When the responder says "yes", the prankster replies "Well, you'd better go catch it!"
+The second requires calling a commercial establishment to ask if they have "Prince Albert in a can".
 If the reply is yes, the prankster responses with "Then you'd better let the poor guy out!"
 The origin of both of these jokes is unknown, although it is theorized they may have been adapted from vaudeville routines rather than any single real-life incident.
-They have since been repeated in multiple outlets, though less for their comedic value than to convey the idea of a "prank phone call."
+They have since been repeated in multiple outlets, though less for their comedic value than to convey the idea of a "prank phone call".

 Bart Simpson's prank calls to Moe's Tavern are a running joke in early seasons of The Simpsons, as Bart would call Moe asking for people whose names are actually double entendres.
 Examples include "Mike Rotch" (my crotch), "Bea O'Problem" (B.O. problem) and "Al Coholic" (alcoholic).
-Moe would then announce the call to the bar patrons in a way that would cause himself embarrassment ("I'm lookin' for Amanda Hugginkiss [i.e. a man to hug and kiss]").
+Moe would then announce the call to the bar patrons in a way that would cause himself embarrassment ("I'm lookin' for Amanda Hugginkiss [i.e. a man to hug and kiss]"), prompting Moe to threaten Bart with some manner of violent and gruesome fate.
 Occasionally Bart's prank would backfire when a person with such an unusual name happened to be present, as in the episode "Flaming Moe's" when Bart asks for "Hugh Jass" (huge ass), only for a man with the same name to answer.
 In another episode, "Donnie Fatso", criminal ringleader Fat Tony calls to ask for his business partner, "Yuri Nator" (urinator).
 Believing this to be another prank call, Moe tells him off, resulting in Moe being targeted by Fat Tony's thugs.

-"Weird Al" Yankovic's song "Phony Calls" (a parody of "Waterfalls" by TLC, featured on his 1996 album Bad Hair Day) deals with prank phone calls; the song directly references both the "refrigerator" and the "Prince Albert" gags.
+"Weird Al" Yankovic's song "Phony Calls" (a parody of "Waterfalls" by TLC, featured on his 1996 album Bad Hair Day) deals with prank phone calls; the song directly references both the "refrigerator" and the "Prince Albert" gags, and contains samples of Bart Simpson prank calling Moe's Tavern.